How does a Baptist church work?

 Scott’s guiding principle is: I urge you therefore, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what the will of God is, that which is good and acceptable and perfect.
 (Romans12:1–2)

 Scott has been a member of Calvary since 1998.
-He is currently a Friday Morning Men’s Bible Study, Community Group Leader, Wednesday Gospel Life Seminar Teacher, and is on the Stewardship Committee.
+He is currently a Community Group Leader, Wednesday Evening Bible Study Leader and is on the Stewardship Committee.

 Dan desires to be an Elder to serve the church as we move forward.
 Dan’s motivation for service is based on the following: According to the Great Commission in Matthew 28:18-20, the church is directed by Christ to “go” into the world, “baptize” new believers, and “teach” them to obey God’s Word.
 Based on Ephesians 4:11-13, Dan is compelled to be involved in the local church to help with equipping believers for this ministry.
 By God’s design, the church assembles for worship.
 Then our growth and service, as a local assembly, are supported by the equipping process.
 The Bible is our curriculum for equipping for life: for Worshiping, Growing, and Serving.